MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.5.0

+**Breaking changes**

+* The tag of the docker image is not part of the identity hash anymore, to allow updates of the docker image within a vulnerability check without creating a new observation.

 ## Release 1.3.0

 **Breaking changes**